 Examples of planned events include King County and Washington State disaster preparedness exercises and drills.
 We also participate in Redmond Derby Days and Marymoor Park events.

-Several residential and retirement communities in Redmond have built their own networks using inexpensive General Mobile Radio Service (GMRS) walkie talkies and base-station radios.
+Several residential and retirement communities in Redmond have built their own networks using inexpensive General Mobile Radio Service (GMRS) walkie talkies, repeaters, and base-station radios.
 Redmond ARES members and hams within those communities have helped build these networks and have practiced getting information in and out during an emergency.
+They can also gather and relay vital information via ham radio.

 Many ARES members also participate in the ARRL Field Day exercises held each year during the last full weekend in June.
 Field day activities were covered in both the Redmond Reporter and Seattle Times.